jcerca/general/Ena_submission_v3.md

 ```

 4. Download the web-in plugin [from here](https://github.com/enasequence/webin-cli/releases) and load java on the cluster.
-5. Make a manifest file, like this for each pair of libraries.
+5. Make a manifest file, for each pair of libraries.

+Illumina example:
 ```
 STUDY   PRJEB52418
 SAMPLE  ERS11818460